pacampbell/cse533hw2/README.md

 2. Changed to integer arithmetic rather than floating point.
 3. Changed base time to millisec instead of seconds
 3. Changed rtt_init to initialize rttvar to 3000 ms ((0.75s * 1000) << 4)
+4. Each element in our send buffer keeps its own send timestamp which we use for calculating timeouts using RTT.

 ## ARQ mechanism
 TODO